MrSavage009/Structural-Inequality-in-the-Dutch-Student-Finance-and-Housing-System/readme.md

 These instruments are not separate.
 They are interconnected.
 The grant structure creates the deficit.
 The housing market and fraternity gatekeeper convert the deficit into exclusion while concealing it in the statistics.
 The algorithmic profiling identifies who is suspect.
 The welfare legislation determines who is punished.
 The moral hierarchy justifies the differential treatment.
 The *kruiwagen* ensures that those who are not suspect are rewarded with jobs and security.

-**It is the system functioning as designed to exclude those without family capital or network access.**
+**It is the system functioning as designed — through legislation and policy brought forth from doctrine — to exclude those without family capital or network access.**

 The self-referential dimension of this analysis is that it emerged from a first-person account of navigating this system.
 The account described a student who received €1,000 from DUO, paid €900 in rent—a non-network price—and was left with €100 for food and all other expenses.
 But the €100 was not the full measure of the deficit.
 Measured against the Nibud minimum budget of €1,723 per month (excluding tuition), the student faced a **monthly deficit of €723**.
 The student bridged this gap through loans and work—because the formal system provided no path.
 When the student refused to participate in the only opportunities available, they were left without a degree and without a path.